kaleem6570/BankManagementSystem/README.md

+# Bank Management System (Core Java)

-A simple Bank Management System developed using Java to manage basic banking operations such as account creation, deposits, withdrawals, and balance inquiry.
-This project demonstrates core Java concepts and object-oriented programming principles.
+A console-based Bank Management System developed using **Core Java**.
+The application simulates basic banking operations such as account creation, deposits, withdrawals, and balance inquiry.

-Features
+## Features

-Create new bank accounts
+- Create and manage bank accounts

-Deposit and withdraw money
+- Deposit and withdraw money

-Check account balance

-Display customer details

-Console-based user interaction
+- Balance inquiry
+- Transaction handling
+- Menu-driven console interface

-Technologies Used
+## Technologies Used
+- Core Java
+- Java Collections Framework
+- File Handling (if implemented)
+- Exception Handling

-Java
+## Core Java Concepts Used

-OOP (Encapsulation, Inheritance, Polymorphism)

-AWT
+- Classes and Objects
+- Encapsulation
+- Inheritance
+- Polymorphism

-Exception Handling
+- Exception Handling

-Swing
+- Collections (List / Map)

+## Application Modules
+- Account Management
+- Transaction Processing
+- Customer Operations
+- Data Storage (in-memory / file-based)

+## Application Flow
+1. User selects an operation from the menu
+2. System validates input
+3. Requested banking operation is performed
+4. Updated account details are displayed

+## How to Run
+1. Clone the repository
+2. Open the project in a Java IDE
+3. Compile and run the main Java class
+4. Use the console menu to perform banking operations

+## Purpose
+This project demonstrates strong understanding of **Core Java fundamentals and object-oriented programming**, suitable for entry-level Java developer positions.